|

 - The design included hydraulic 'ascending chambers', concrete floors, revolving doors and fire proof floor construction, all unique for their time.

-- Materials used include brick, and polished granite, a cheap but effective victorian substitute for marble.
+- Materials used include brick, and polished granite, a cheap but effective Victorian substitute for marble.

-- The actual station was concieved separately from the hotel and features what as at the time the largest single span roof in the world, 74m wide and 30m high not to mention 213m long.
+- The actual station was conceived separately from the hotel and features what as at the time the largest single span roof in the world, 74m wide and 30m high not to mention 213m long.

 - At the time the services from the station to Leciester were the longest non-stop route in the world at 97 miles.